Mahmoud02/MyShop-RepositoryPattern/README.md

 4. It's easy for us to write a test without having any side effects.
 5. Introducing this repository also now means that we have a share a ble abstraction, resulting in less duplication of code.
 6. A repository is simply an abstraction that encapsulate your data access , making your code testable, reusable as well as maintainable.

+## Implementation
+1. We apply Three- layers Architecture in this Project, the repository classes will be here [MyShop.Infrastructure].
+2. Three-tier architecture means dividing the project into three layers User Interface Layer, Business Layer, and Data Layer where we separate logic, data, and user interface into three divisions.
+3. No Problem, if you don't know it, you can read about it later.
+We will only focus on Repository Pattern.